BajanVlogs/MultiProtocol/README.md

 # MultiProtocol
-MultiProtocol is a plugin where you can have people join on any version on minecraft
+MultiProtocol is a plugin where you can have people join on 1.2 to latest version and all betas